aerglass/PA2lib/README.md

 pa2 folder, then type in "make clean" when it finishes, type "make" it will compile the lib.
 <h1>Docs?</h1>
 github wiki exist, i will be adding things into it.</p>
+<h1> About updates </h1>
+This updates basically every day, every change made into something that ins't on the releases tab is not stable.
 <h1> license </h1> </p>
 MIT license, you are free to do whatever you want with my software. <br>
-it doesn't matter to me if you sell it or make profit, you don't need to credit me. <br>
+it doesn't matter to me if you sell it or make profit, you don't need to credit me.<br>